KYLE'S WORLD

 Notes:

-• The original recipe is a youtube video, which is very helpful to reference for what soft/stiff peaks look like, how big to make the center divot, and how to make it look more fancy
+• the original recipe is a youtube video which will be very helpful if you are unfamiliar with identifying soft/stiff peaks. it also gives a visual example of how big to make the center divot and how to shape it to look more fancy

-• You can also make mini pavlovas by splitting the meringue mixture into ~6-8 parts, and follow the same baking instructions
+• you can modify this to make mini pavlovas by splitting the meringue mixture into 6-8 parts, and follow the same baking instructions

 Wassail